On Easter Sunday, Trump threatens to end DACA and 'stop' NAFTA

 Breaking News Emails

-President Donald Trump loosed a series of hardline immigration statements after wishing his followers a “HAPPY EASTER!” on Twitter Sunday.
+President Donald Trump loosed a series of hard-line immigration statements on Sunday after wishing his Twitter followers a "HAPPY EASTER!"
 He was seen entering a church moments after the tweets posted.

-Trump declared there would be “NO MORE DACA DEAL,” referring to an Obama-era protection of millions of undocumented immigrants who came to the United States as children, and called for congressional Republicans to pass tougher immigration policies because the U.S. border with Mexico is “Getting more dangerous.”
+Trump declared there would be "NO MORE DACA DEAL," referring to an Obama-era program that protected millions of immigrants who came to the United States illegally as children, and called on congressional Republicans to pass tougher immigration policies because the U.S. border with Mexico is "Getting more dangerous."

-In the tweets, Trump wrote that "Mexico is doing very little” to keep migrants from crossing into that country from the south or from then crossing into America from the north.
-“They laugh at our dumb immigration laws,” he said.
+In the tweets, Trump wrote that "Mexico is doing very little" to keep migrants from crossing into their country from the south or from then crossing into America.
+"They laugh at our dumb immigration laws," he said.

 Breaking News Emails